Red circuit board

-Do not share information that is confidential under university policies and rules.
+1. Do not share information that is internal, sensitive or highly sensitive to university policies and rules.
 Examples of such information you should never submit to GenAI tools include:

-Additionally, do not share valuable intellectual property, whether it is yours, the university’s, or someone else’s.
-Be absolutely certain any information submitted to an AI-based model is public and does not include any sensitive or personally identifiable information - including information that could identify someone when combined with other data.
+2. Additionally, do not share valuable intellectual property, whether yours, the university’s, or someone else’s.
+Be certain any information submitted to an AI-based model is public and does not include sensitive or personally identifiable information - including information that could identify someone when combined with other data.

-Gen AI has the potential to address some of the biggest challenges in education today.
+• Gen AI can potentially address some of the biggest challenges in education today.
 Nonetheless, as educators and students, we face a new frontier as we navigate a world in which the distinction between content generated by AI and humans is rapidly blurring.

-To support conversations about how to include generative AI in your teaching, you are invited to participate in a new "Teaching and Learning with Generative AI" self-paced course designed by university experts to support Generative AI usage by faculty and staff.
-Click here to Self-enroll in the Canvas course now.
-This course includes foundational information about generative AI as well as practical ideas for implementation into courses.
+• To support conversations about how to include generative AI in your teaching, you are invited to participate in a new "Teaching and Learning with Generative AI" self-paced course designed by university experts to support Generative AI usage by faculty and staff.
+Click here to self-enroll for the Canvas course now.
+This course includes foundational information about generative AI and practical ideas for implementation into courses.
 It is not necessary to complete the entire course.
-Each module can be completed individually to give you immediate access to the information you need.
+Each module can be completed individually to give you immediate access to the necessary information.

 Look for tools that make it easy to find their privacy, ethics, risk, safety and accessibility policies.